topfreegames/Will.IAM/pkg/client/README.md

 ### Another example if you use Gorrila Mux:

-You have route that is something like:
+You have a route that is something like:
 ```
 /action/{gameid}
 ```